B3nto4Lunch/Tri3Project/family-night.md

 > Movie, Games, Popcorn.
 As we slumber in from our travels, how about an unwinding night?
 - Start with Movie
 - Transition to games
-- Mom and Pop welcome, stories about there first family reunions.
+- Mom and Dad welcome, stories about there first family reunions.
 Recap of some of the great Leuck get togethers.

 Trivia, which one is Frank and Judith?  who are the others?
 <div class="row"> <!--- make a new row -->